-The Build Alternative included construction of a new bicycle and pedestrian bridge over I-5 at NE Clackamas Street and other local street improvements.
-The Revised Build Alternative includes the following changes to these improvements to accommodate the Hybrid 3 design concept and related changes in traffic patterns (see Figure 4 below):
+The Revised Build Alternative includes the following changes to local system multimodal improvements to accommodate the Hybrid 3 design concept and subsequent design refinements (see Figure 5 below):

-- Remove the Clackamas Bicycle and Pedestrian Crossing from the Build Alternative. - Construct wider sidewalks and bike lanes at sidewalk level and physically separated from the roadway with a curb and provide protected bike signal phases at multiple intersections along NE Broadway and NE Weidler Street. - Connect N Flint Avenue across I-5 from NE Tillamook Street to N Hancock Street and terminate it at N Broadway. - Remove the NE Hancock Street overcrossing of I-5 from N Williams Avenue to N Dixon Street as proposed in the Build Alternative.
+- Construct the accessible Clackamas Bicycle and Pedestrian Crossing (a.k.a.
+Clackamas Crossing): - " Realign the crossing to the south to accommodate the flyover to NE Weidler Street - " Relocate the western termination point of the crossing to the triangle of land framed by N Center Court Street, NE Wheeler Avenue, and N Ramsay Way. - " Provide the following connections to the crossing (to be confirmed in the final design phase): - From the southeast corner of the intersection of N Williams Avenue and N Weidler Street that spans over N Wheeler Avenue and connects to the crossing, and - / From the Garden Garage, which is attached to the Moda Center - " Construct wider sidewalks and bike lanes at sidewalk level and physically separated from the roadway with a curb and provide protected bike signal phases at multiple intersections along NE Broadway and NE Weidler Street. - Connect N Flint Avenue across I-5 from NE Tillamook Street to N Hancock Street and terminate it at N Broadway. - Remove the NE Hancock Street overcrossing of I-5 from N Williams Avenue to N Dixon Street as proposed in the Build Alternative.
 NE Hancock Street would be extended across I-5 and reconnect to NE Hancock Street west of N Flint Avenue as part of the expanded highway cover.

-- Remove the two-way cycle track on N Williams Avenue between NE Hancock Street and NE Broadway and a two-way bicycle and pedestrian path between NE Broadway and N Ramsay Way from the design and instead convert the on-road bike lane to a protected bike lane, with a transition to the existing on-road bike lane south at or near NE Hancock Street. - Close the crosswalk across NE Broadway on the west side of N Williams Avenue and the crosswalk across N Williams north of N Weidler Street.
+Permitted traffic modes and roadway profile to be determined during design. - Remove the two-way cycle track on N Williams Avenue between NE Hancock Street and NE Broadway and a two-way bicycle and pedestrian path between NE Broadway and N Ramsay Way from the design and instead convert the on-road bike lane to a protected bike lane, with a transition to the existing on-road bike lane at or near NE Hancock Street (to be confirmed in the final design phase).

-Figure 4 Major Local System Multimodal Design Changes
+Figure 5 Major Local System Multimodal Design Changes